makyo/writing/work/inner-demons/outline.md

 Family moves, oldest son is depressed, haunting starts, gets worse over time, solution is they all have to go to demon, surrounded by perfect calm and everything in it's place wherever they go, tell son to kill himself, demon is stopped, but with laughter, exactly as it had willed.
 Everything back to normal, only the family remembers what happened, only thing different is oldest son still dead of suicide

 Really, the story is about Jeff (and thus, the reader) being totally unable to comprehend what Justin is going through.
 It is big and horrifying and totally inaccessible to anyone but Justin.
+The ultimate folly is not asking for help.

 ## Cast
 * Father: